ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 - `Ph` is the height in pixels.
 Valid range is 1 to 10000.
 - `Ps` is the page scrolling option.
 Valid values are 1 (scroll) or 0 (no scroll).
 - Image `data` must be Base64 encoded.
 - The wire protocol reasonably separates the sequences for raw RGB, JPG and PNG image data.
-In practice, however, Terminal ctrl ignores this distinction, since it uses the StreamRaster interface (the raster image decoder factory) for decoding images.
+In practice, however, TerminalCtrl ignores this distinction, since it uses the StreamRaster interface (the raster image decoder factory) for decoding images.
 Hence, it can display any raster image via jexer's pre-defined sequences, if the format of the image in question is supported by the Upp::StreamRaster.
-- Jexer inline images protocol is the *recommended* inline images protocol of choice for Terminal ctrl.
+- Jexer inline images protocol is the *recommended* inline images protocol of choice for TerminalCtrl.

 ### iTerm2's Inline Images Protocol